Jakeh766/portfolio/README.md

 ![Scoring](/assets/Connect4/Connect4Scoring.gif)

-The following GIF shows how the AI (yellow piece) would pick the optimal move after red starts the game by placing a piece in the center.
-The circled boards are ones are pruned, meaning that there is no point in evaluating them.
+The next GIF shows how the AI (yellow piece) would pick the optimal move after red starts the game by placing a piece in the center.

 ![Minimax](/assets/Connect4/Connect4GIF.gif)

+In the GIF, the circled boards are pruned, meaning there is no point in evaluating them because alpha is greater than beta.